iuriabetco/use-svi/README.md

 In the example provided in this repository, the road network of Lisbon is used (`roads_lisbon.shp`).
 However, the pipeline can be applied to any city for which street network data are available.

-To generate Google Street View URLs, the pipeline requires a street network shapefile as input.
-Street network data can be obtained free of charge from the  [BBBike platform](https://extract.bbbike.org/).

-In the example provided with this repository, the road network of the city of Lisbon is used `roads_lisbon.shp`, but the pipeline can be applied to any city for which street network data are available.

 # 1. URL generation and metadata logging

 For each point, four Google Street View URLs were created, corresponding to the cardinal directions 0°, 90°, 180° and 270°, thus providing comprehensive visual coverage of the surrounding urban area.
 The `generate_image_url()` function constructs these URLs based on geographic coordinates and viewing angles.
 Information associated with each image - namely geographic coordinates, viewing angle, and the image’s unique identifier was recorded in a .csv file located in the folder `outputs`.